By Amy R. Remo

 By Paolo G. Montecillo

 The latest sovereign ratings upgrade the Philippines won from Standard & Poor’s (S&P) this week gives the country more than just bragging rights for having earned its highest credit rating ever.
-Officials said the improved rating, which they claimed represents the international community’s more favorable view of the Philippine economy, should translate into tangible […]
+Officials said the improved rating, which they claimed represents the international community’s more favorable view of the Philippine economy, should translate into tangible benefits, […]

 By Riza T. Olchondra